junxit/us-congress-bills-116/metadata.md

 - 2019-12-17 — Committee on Foreign Relations.
 Reported by Senator Risch with an amendment in the nature of a substitute.
 Without written report.
 - 2019-12-17 — Committee on Foreign Relations.
 Reported by Senator Risch with an amendment in the nature of a substitute.
 Without written report.
 - 2019-12-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 369.
+- 2020-02-13 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S1082; text of amendment in the nature of a substitute: CR S1082)
+- 2020-02-13 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.